 My Approach to Working with Children/Adolescents:

 I completed specialised training in the field of child and adolescent psychotherapy, so I am qualified to work safely and ethically with children and young people Counselling/psychotherapy for children and young people means that the therapist meets the child or adolescent one-on-one, for individual psychotherapy sessions - usually weekly for one hour (50-60 minutes).
-Parents and care-givers are not present during the sessions.

 I offer a safe, non-judgemental and confidential environment to enable my clients to work through whatever they wish to look at.

 I am humanistic and psychodynamic in my approach, which means that while I believe that our childhood and early experiences have a significant impact on us, I also believe that these can be changed and re-written at any point in our lives.
 Additionally, I believe that the relationship between client and therapist (the therapeutic relationship) is the strongest healing force within therapy.

 I welcome people from all walks of life; I will not make assumptions about you based on your sex, age, colour, race, disability, sexuality, social, economic or immigration status, lifestyle, religious or cultural beliefs.

 Registrations and Professional Memberships